Daniel Sturridge will not travel to Ukraine with the England squad as he continues to undergo treatment on his thigh injury.

-Sturridge – who has scored five goals in four matches for Liverpool this season – was ruled out of Friday's 4-0 win over Moldova at Wembley due to the problem.
+Sturridge – who has starred for Liverpool this season, scoring five goals in their four matches – was ruled out of Friday's 4-0 win over Moldova at Wembley due to his thigh problem.

-And the striker will not be risked by England manager Roy Hodgson in Kiev on Tuesday, despite the crucial nature of the fixture, which could play a big role in deciding who qualifies automatically from Group H for World Cup 2014.
+And the striker will not be risked by England manager Roy Hodgson in Kiev on Tuesday, despite the crucial nature of the fixture, which could play a big role in deciding who qualifies for the 2014 FIFA World Cup from Group H.